-Readings and other resources
+Readings and other resources\

-Students are required to purchase and read the following material as core books, as well as additional selected books for each module:
+Students are required to purchase and read the following material as core books, as well as additional selected books for each course:

-- Anatomy and Physiology for Midwives 3rd edition. by Jane Coad - Intrapartum Management Modules Fifth Edition by Betsy Kennedy and Suzanne Baird DNP RN - Midwifery Emergencies at a Glance, 1st Edition by Susan M. Carr and Denise Campbell - The Midwives Guide to Key Medical Conditions, Pregnancy and Childbirth, Linda Wylie and Helen

-- Bryce - The Natural Pregnancy Book, 3rd edition: Your complete guide to a Safe, Organic Pregnancy and Childbirth with Herbs, Nutrition and Other Holistic Choices, by Aviva Jill Room and Ina May Gaskin Nutrition Made Clear by Roberta H. Anding and The Great Courses - Undivided Rights: Women of Color Organizing for Reproductive Justice by Jael Silliman, Marlene Gerber Fried, et al. - Myles Textbook for Midwives 17th Edition by Jayne E. Marshall (Editor), Maureen D. Raynor (Editor) - Myles Midwifery Anatomy and Physiology Workbook, 2nd edition, Jean Rankin - Heart and Hands by Elizabeth Davis - Guidelines for Perinatal Care by AAP Committee on Fetus & Newborn, ACOG Committee on Obstetric Practice, et al. - Varney's Midwifery by Helen Varney - Physical Assessment of the Newborn: A Comprehensive Approach to the Art of Physical Examination by Ellen P. Tappero and Mary Ellen Honeyfield | Aug 1, 2003 - Counseling the Nursing Mother: A Lactation Consultant's Guide, Lauwers, Judith and Swisher, Anna - Download articles recommended by faculty - Download WHO Skilled Birth Attendants Learning Modules - BEST-Emergency Skills for Out of Hospital Births - MMCI will provide various handbooks to students, including Birthsong's Midwifery Workbook by Daphne Singingtree, CPM
+- Anatomy and Physiology for Midwives 3rd edition. by Jane Coad - Midwifery Emergencies at a Glance, 1st Edition by Susan M. Carr and Denise Campbell - The Midwives Guide to Key Medical Conditions, Pregnancy and Childbirth, Linda Wylie and Helen Bryce - The Natural Pregnancy Book, 3rd edition: Your complete guide to a Safe, Organic Pregnancy and Childbirth with Herbs, Nutrition and Other Holistic Choices, by Aviva Jill Room and Ina May Gaskin - Nutrition Made Clear by Roberta H. Anding and The Great Courses - Undivided Rights: Women of Color Organizing for Reproductive Justice by Jael Silliman, Marlene Gerber Fried, et al. - Myles Textbook for Midwives 17th Edition by Jayne E. Marshall (Editor), Maureen D. Raynor (Editor) - Myles Midwifery Anatomy and Physiology Workbook, 2nd edition, Jean Rankin - Heart and Hands by Elizabeth Davis - Guidelines for Perinatal Care by AAP Committee on Fetus & Newborn, ACOG Committee on Obstetric Practice, et al. - Varney's Midwifery by Helen Varney - Physical Assessment of the Newborn: A Comprehensive Approach to the Art of Physical Examination by Ellen P. Tappero and Mary Ellen Honeyfield | Aug 1, 2003 - Counseling the Nursing Mother: A Lactation Consultant's Guide, Lauwers, Judith and Swisher, Anna - Download articles recommended by faculty - Download WHO Skilled Birth Attendants Learning Courses - BEST-Emergency Skills for Out of Hospital Births - MMCI will provide various handbooks to students, including Birthsong's Midwifery Workbook by Daphne Singingtree, CPM